My father rarely spoke about his wartime experiences.

 Lt Proposch spent 2 weeks in hospital and a further 3 weeks convalescing.

-He was struck off the sick list on 17 May 1943 and returned to Wau and his role of Education Officer with HQ 17th Brigade.
+Lt Proposch was struck off the sick list on 17 May 1943.
+He returned to Wau and his role of Education Officer with HQ 17th Brigade.
 He remained at this post until September 1943.
-In November 1943, he was appointed Education Officer Captain and formally transferred to the Australian Army Education Service (AAES).
+In November 1943, he was transferred to the Australian Army Education Service (AAES).
 He continued with the AAES for the remainder of his military service.

 The following photograph was taken in August 1943, several months after the accident.
 It shows Lt Proposch lecturing troops on geopolitics at the Wau Aerodrome.

-The man I knew was scholarly, always interested in learning and understanding how people and the world “ticked”.
-When he joined the 2nd AIF in Melbourne in July 1940, he was halfway through a degree in economics at Melbourne University.
-And he was doing it the hard way – working as a clerk during the day and going to university at night.
+The man I knew as my father was scholarly, always interested in learning and understanding how people and the world “ticked”.
+When he joined the 2nd AIF in Melbourne in July 1940, he was halfway through a degree in economics at The University of Melbourne.
+And he was doing it the hard way – working as a clerk during the day and going to classes at night.
 This is what he gave up to join the army.

 It saddens me that my father didn’t tell me more about his work with the AAES during World War II.
 Perhaps I should have questioned him more.
 I wish I had shown more interest in his earlier life while he was still alive.
 He died in 1999.

 I believe this “amazing escape” motivated him to make the best of every opportunity afforded him in his post-war civilian life.
 And he certainly did.
-After he was discharged from the army in December 1945, he never looked back.
+After he was discharged from the army on 6 December 1945, he never looked back.
 He was a driven man.